neam/yii-dna-deployment/README.md

 Link the router service to the new stack's `web` service and redeploy the router service.
 TODO: Find a way to perform this efficiently with zero downtime.

-## Interact with deployment
+## Running worker commands in an already deployed stack

+List available stacks:

+    tutum stack list

-To SSH into the worker (replace `changeme` with the name of your stack that you want to interact with.):
+To access a shell in the running stack's containers (replace `changeme` with the name of your stack that you want to interact with):

     export STACK_NAME=changeme
+    export DATA=changeme
-    source deployments/$STACK_NAME/.env
+    source vendor/neam/yii-dna-deployment/deploy/prepare.sh
+    vendor/neam/yii-dna-deployment/util/tutum-shell.sh $STACK_NAME

+Then, when connected:

+    cd /app
-    source deploy/prepare.sh
+    source .env
-    vendor/neam/yii-dna-deployment/util/tutum-ssh.sh

-This will print out commands that are to be used for preparing and connecting to the stack's worker container.

-Log in, follow the instructions and you should be able to perform any of the below tasks.
+Now, you can run commands inside the container (examples below).

 ### Reset the database